 July 2015: County selects contractor teams for downtown courthouse including SRG Partnership/ RicciGreene Associates for design and engineering services, and Hoffman Construction as Construction Manager/General Contractor.

 August 2015: Central Courthouse Projects hosts first design open house with courthouse design team and interested Minority, Women and Emerging Small Business (MWESB) firms.

-December 2015: Board approves the FAC-1 Project Plan that adds the District Attorney’s Office, and four high volume courts to the project with a budget increase to $300 million.
+December 2015: Board approves the FAC-1 Project Plan that adds the District Attorney’s Office, and four high volume courts to the project.

 September 2017: Multnomah County Board of Commissioners approves Guaranteed Maximum Price of $324.5 million for the project.